 In terms of basic mechanics, when creating an e-commerce packaging solution, the whole pack system has to be considered holistically.

-RPC Bramlage Division has unique modelling expertise to simulate performance during the design phase.
+Berry Bramlage has unique modelling expertise to simulate performance during the design phase.

 As a company, we have already performed ISTA 6 “Amazon” testing to validate e-commerce performance.